seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-01.md

 > Are completely cut off, \
 > It is there that the tangle gets snapped."

-The reference here is to *Nibbāna*.
+The reference here is to Nibbāna.
 It is there that the tangle is disentangled.

 The coupling of name-and-form with *paṭigha* and *rūpasaññā* in this context, is significant.
 Here *paṭigha* does not mean 'repugnance', but 'resistance'.
 It is